 Individuals seeking to serve as Court Security Officers in the State of Texas

-Continuing Education & Professional Credits0.3 CEUs
+Continuing Education and Professional Credits0.3 CEUs

 Texas Commission on Law Enforcement (TCOLE)